What is critical care?

 CCU is sometimes used as the umbrella term for both level-3 (ICU) and level-2 (HDU) services.
 The majority (73 per cent) of CCUs are configured to use a mix of level-2 and level-3 beds flexibly, with a minority of units configured specifically for only level-2 beds or only level-3 beds (see Figure 1).
 Some CCUs specialise in providing care for particular clinical conditions, such as coronary CCUs for patients with severe heart problems.

-CCUs can also be distinguished based on the age of the patient: adult critical care, neonatal intensive care units (NICUs) for newborn babies and paediatric intensive care units (PICUs), though this abbreviation is also used in the NHS to refer to psychiatric intensive care units.
+CCUs can also be distinguished based on the age of the patient: adult critical care, neonatal intensive care units (NICUs) for newborn babies and paediatric intensive care units (PICUs).

 CCUs are organised into 15–20 collaborative geographical networks across England called operational delivery networks.
 These networks support hospitals providing adult critical care services through sharing knowledge, expertise and practical support across different units.
 This support is particularly important for the very small number of CCUs that are in geographically remote locations, where the number of patients might be lower and where transferring patients between different units may take longer.